NickFoley47/Kickstarter-Analysis/README.md

 ## Results

 One conclusion we can draw from our data is that the most successful month for a Kickstarter to begin is May.
 May has an 67% success rate which is the highest success rate from our data set.
 June is the next highest with an 65% chance of success.
 Another conclusion we can draw is that January, March, September, November, and December are some of the worst months to start a Kickstart.
-December has a 49% success rate which I believe is because of the holidays in December/January people are not willing to pledged as much as other months.
+December has a 49% success rate which is because of the holidays in December/January people are not willing to pledged as much as other months.

 According to our data set, having a goal in the range of less than $1,000 to $5,000 to $9,999 shows Kickstarters having the highest percentage of success.
 Louise had a goal of $12,000 which in our data shows a 54% success rate. $5,000 to $9,999 has a 55% chance of success which is only a 1% difference between them.
 Louise’s goal is in a great range, and she has a higher chance of getting the goal she needs.